Abdollah Javadi Amoli: Political views

 In a meeting with members of the national conference on legal alliance of the Muslim world, Amoli argued that Muslim unity is not achieved merely through preaching, but requires distinguishing the nature of disagreement to find out whether it is in beliefs or merely a difference in inclinations.
 He referred to history of Shia when different denominations avoided clashes despite different views and united with each other based on jurisprudence as a shared asset.
 He further argued that "Qur’an and Logic can be counted as the sole factor for alliance of all Muslims."
 In another meeting with Maulana Hatem Zeky al Din, a senior cleric of Indian Ismailis, held in Asra International Institute, Javadi Amoli stated that the core of unity among Muslim community is the Quran as well as the Ahl ul-Bayt adding, "Both the holy Quran and Ahl ul-Bayt (a.s) brought the message of monotheism to mankind and invited them to worship Allah; If the Muslim community truly adheres to Ahl ul-Bayt and Quranic teachings their actions will lead to Islamic unity and there will be no discord among the Muslim Ummah."

 In a meeting on 5 February 2016 with Monsignor Liberio Andreatta, the head of the Vatican Pilgrimage Organization on Wednesday, Grand Ayatollah Abdollah Javadi Amoli stated that if the followers of the Abrahamic religions properly follow their prophets, there wouldn't be any conflict between them.
 He described Takfiri ideology, terrorist groups and proxy wars as creation of "the arrogant powers" hinting at Israel and the United States.
 On another occasion he stated that since Divine-inspired prophets have all confirmed their successors, thus approving other faiths, followers of all monotheist faiths have always had peaceful coexistence in Iran which is "a model for the global community."
 He further added that civil society will never be established at gun point.
 "Relying on waging wars and accumulating warfare, the mankind will never manage to build an exalted civilization, as all civilizations throughout history have been established under the umbrella of divine revelations, knowledge, and briefly speaking, the pen,' said the ayatollah.
 From the point of view of Abdullah Javadi Amoli, reason is not against religion; It is the beacon of religion, and on the other hand, it can be used to understand the doctrinal, moral, jurisprudential and legal teachings of religion.
+In a 2025 report, Javadi Amoli was described as framing prayer and supplication as a way of confronting enemies, including the “Zionist regime”.
+In 2026, during a period of regional conflict following the reported assassination of Iran’s Supreme Leader Ali Khamenei, he was reported to have stated that retaliation against the United States and Israel is a religious duty, with some reports attributing to him statements referring to the shedding of blood of Donald Trump and “Zionists.”
+According to these reports, a message attributed to him was broadcast by Iranian state media during this conflict period and included similar statements expressed in religious language.